danjweiner/AMM21/README.md

 The second ingredient are gene sets.
 Each gene set is described by a list of genes in a text file, one gene per line, no header.
 Some important notes:
 * Our premade kn-matrices use ENSG gene IDs (i.e. ENSG00000130164), so your text file with gene names must have ENSG gene names).
-* If you have a gene in your gene set that isn't in the kn-matrix, its as if it doesn't exist.
-So, its critical to cross-reference your gene set with the genes used to create the kn-matrix.
-If you use your kn-matrices, cross reference with `gnomad_gene_location_guide_17661.txt` in the AMM_reference_files folder in this repository.
+* If you have a gene in your gene set that isn't in the kn-matrix, it is as if it doesn't exist.
+So, it is critical to cross-reference your gene set with the genes used to create the kn-matrix.
+If you use our kn-matrices, cross reference with `gnomad_gene_location_guide_17661.txt` in the AMM_reference_files folder in this repository.
 * Each gene set gets its own text file, ending in .txt.
 Place these files in the AMM working directory

 Now you're ready to make annotations: